Today’s economy relies on information and communication moving rapidly and seamlessly across a wide variety of devices and mediums.

 Seattle school administrators are seeking approval of a fourth education levy in two years.
 Yet, education research shows spending more money will not improve learning for Seattle school children.
-If the Families and Education Levy is approved, school administrators will likely perceive it as a signal that no fundamental change is needed, and students in Seattle public schools will continue to experience poor educational results and a high drop-out rate.

 This Policy Brief is an adaptation of a presentation Liv Finne delivered at Western Washington University’s Woodring College of Education on April 20, 2011.